Smohalla and His Cult

 satisfied that he had seen the things described.
 The officer

-in his report, maintains that the old prophet must have visited
+in his report, maintains that the old prophet must have

 in person certain localities in California, Mexico, Arizona,